mateiungureanu/DAW-2024-proiect/README.md

 ### Description

-Full-stack web application with user authentication, email verification, security checks and warnings, role-based access control, shopping cart, invoice generation and admin dashboard to manage users, groups, offers, and permissions.
-Data is stored in PostgreSQL, and the app runs on localhost.
++ Full-stack web application with user authentication, email verification, security checks and warnings, role-based access control, shopping cart, invoice generation and admin dashboard to manage users, groups, offers, and permissions.
+Data is stored in PostgreSQL.
++ It offers users the option to register, to login, to view all movies and filter them, to view all cinemas, to contact support, to view all products and buy them.

 ### Requirements